Beach Club Vibes

 How much do beach clubs in the Balearic Islands cost?

-Prices vary widely.
-Budget spots like Cucum Beach House and Beso Beach Formentera operate at the € level, while most clubs charge €€€.
-Balinese daybeds at Numa Beach Club run €150 per day.
+Budget spots like Cucum Beach House in Cala Ratjada are notably affordable for a beach club of their quality, while most clubs push toward the higher end and Balinese daybeds at Numa Beach Club on Playa de Muro run €150 per day for two.
 Cocktails typically cost €12-20 across the islands.
-Formentera and Ibiza tend to be pricier than Mallorca and Menorca.
+Formentera and Ibiza tend to run pricier than Mallorca or Menorca.

 Do you need to book beach clubs in the Balearic Islands in advance?